axibase/axibase-charts/troubleshooting/capture_response.md

 - Click on `Clear` icon  ![](images/clear_button.png)  in the toolbar to clear the request history.

 - Click on the widget header.
-The widget will open in dialog mode which will trigger a request to ATSD to load data specifically for this widget.
+The dialog mode will initiate a request into ATSD to load data for the selected widget.

   ![](images/response_received.png)

-- Right click on the request row.
-Select option **Copy > Copy Response**.
+- Right-click on the request row.
+Select **Copy > Copy Response** option.

-- Save copied output into a file such as `widget_xyz_response.json`.
+- Save the request output into a file such as `widget_xyz_response.json`.

   ![](images/copy_response.png)